Comprehensive language-image pre-training for 3D medical image understanding: Abstract

 \section{Abstract}

-\Visionlanguage pre-training, i.e., aligning images with paired text, is a powerful paradigm to create encoders that can be directly used for tasks such as classification and retrieval, and for downstream tasks such as segmentation and report generation.
-In the 3D medical image domain, these capabilities allow \acp{VLE} to support radiologists by retrieving patients with similar abnormalities or predicting likelihoods of abnormality.
-While the methodology holds promise, data availability limits the capabilities of current 3D \acp{VLE}.
+\Visionlanguage pre-training, i.e., aligning images with paired text, is a powerful paradigm to create encoders that can be directly used for tasks such as classification, retrieval, and segmentation.
+In the 3D medical image domain, these capabilities allow \acp{VLE} to support radiologists by retrieving patients with similar abnormalities, predicting likelihoods of abnormality, or, with downstream adaptation, generating radiological reports.
+While the methodology holds promise, data availability and domain-specific hurdles limit the capabilities of current 3D \acp{VLE}.

-In this paper, we alleviate the lack of data by injecting additional inductive biases: introducing a report generation objective and pairing \visionlanguage pre-training with vision-only pre-training.
+In this paper, we overcome these challenges by injecting additional supervision via a report generation objective and combining \visionlanguage with vision-only pre-training.
 This allows us to leverage both image-only and paired image--text 3D datasets, increasing the total amount of data to which our model is exposed.
-Through these additional inductive biases, paired with best practices of the 3D medical imaging domain, we develop the \textbf{co}mprehensive \textbf{l}anguage-\textbf{i}mage \textbf{pr}e-tra\textbf{i}ned (COLIPRI) encoder family.
-Our \acs{COLIPRI} encoders achieve state-of-the-art performance in report generation, classification probing, and zero-shot classification, and remain competitive for semantic segmentation.
+Through these additional objectives, paired with best practices of the 3D medical imaging domain, we develop the \textbf{Co}mprehensive \textbf{L}anguage--\textbf{I}mage \textbf{Pr}e-tra\textbf{i}ning (COLIPRI) encoder family.
+Our \acs{COLIPRI} encoders achieve \acl{SOTA} performance in report generation, semantic segmentation, classification probing, and zero-shot classification.
+The model is available at \modelurl.

 \acresetall